Matrix Decomposition-Based Approach to Estimate the STARTS Model: STARTS Model and Estimation

 for all time points.
 These measurement errors are usually assumed to be normally distributed (with zero mean and variance of $\psi^2$) and mutually uncorrelated.

 The latent true scores $f_{it}$ are then modeled as

 for all time points.
 This equation is used to decompose latent true scores $f_{it}$ into a temporal group mean at $t$ ($\mu_{t}$), a stable trait factor of person $i$ ($s_{i}$), and a temporal deviation ($y^*_{it}$).
 Since $\mu_{t}$ is not of substantive interest here (i.e., mean structure is irrelevant to the current discussion), and in the subsequent section for the proposed method, we assume $y_{it}$ is centered by group mean (i.e., $\mu_{t}=0$).
 Also, we assume both the trait factor and temporal deviation have zero mean, and they are uncorrelated with measurement errors.
-The variance of $s_{i}$ is expressed here by $\phi^2$.
+The variances of $s_{i}$ and $y^*_{it}$ are expressed here by $\phi^2$ and $\sigma_w^2$, respectively.
+In this way, the variance of the temporal deviation ($y^*_{it}$) is typically assumed to be constant across time points, as are $\psi^2$ and $\phi^2$.

 The stable trait factor ($s_i$) exhibits the between-person or stable individual differences, and the temporal deviation ($y^*_{it}$) represents the within-person variability from an expected value for person $i$ at $t$ (i.e., $\mu_{t}+s_{i}$).
-The initial within-person variability ($y^*_{i1}$) is modeled as an exogeneous variable, and its variance ($Var(y^*_{i1})=\sigma_{1}^2$) is estimated.
+The initial within-person variability ($y^*_{i1}$) is modeled as an exogeneous variable.

 Importantly, the stable trait factor is assumed to be uncorrelated with the within-person variability:

 for each $i$ and $t$.
 Consequently, as with the RI-CLPM, the stable trait factor $s$ has only direct effects on outcomes, and each latent true score can be decomposed into a (linear) sum of time-invariant ($s_{i}$) and time-varying ($y^*_{it}$) factors that are mutually uncorrelated.